Interviewing is not a talent you’re born with. It’s an important skill to develop.

 - Prepare answers to anticipated questions.

-- Choose appropriate interview attire.
+- Choose appropriate interview attire, see our Pinterest for examples.

-- Create an interview portfolio, which may include copies of your résumé, writing samples or other samples of your work.
+- Create an interview portfolio, which may include copies of your resume, writing samples or other samples of your work.

 - Know the questions that you want to ask.
 Consider asking for details about the position, organization, training and career path.
 Let us help you with this.